chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/08-Iterators-And-Generators.md

 ### Passing Arguments to Iterators

-Throughout this chapter, examples have shown iterators passing values out via the `next()` method or by using `yield` in a generator.
-But you can also pass arguments to the iterator through the `next()` method.
-When an argument is passed to the `next()` method, that argument becomes the value of the `yield` statement inside a generator.
-This capability is important for more advanced functionality such as asynchronous programming.
+Throughout this chapter, examples have shown iterators passing values out via the `next()` method or by using `yield` in a generator. **But you can also pass arguments to the iterator through the `next()` method**. <u>**When an argument is passed to the `next()` method, that argument becomes the value of the `yield` statement inside a generator.**</u> This capability is important for more advanced functionality such as asynchronous programming.
 Here's a basic example:

 ```js
 function *createIterator() {